 Street Art in Singapore: Bras Basah Complex Wall Mural

 When most people think about wall murals in Singapore, their mind goes straight to Chinatown.
-And fair enough — the murals there are famous, well-documented, and frequently splashed across social media.
-But what if I told you there’s another place where you can enjoy murals without the crowd, without worrying about the weather, and with plenty of creative surprises tucked into one spot?
+And fair enough — the murals there are famous, well-documented and a popular tourist destination which is frequently splashed across social media.
+But what if I told you there’s another place where you can enjoy murals without the crowd, without worrying about the weather, and with plenty of creative surprises and exploration tucked into one spot?

 Welcome to Bras Basah Complex, a place I like to think of as Singapore’s “hidden” mural gallery.